 We move away from home for any number of reasons.
 Some of us want to learn about a different culture or try a new cuisine or language.
 Many of us have to work.
 But for all of the new, there’s always at least some old, some home comforts, that we often crave.
 These are different for everyone, but here I’ve compiled a list of home comforts that can be found in Shanghai for any expat considering a move to the Chinese capital of industry.

 Shanghai is the city most popular amongst expats, and the Chinese government typically makes it very easy for foreigners to open a business there from scratch.

-During my time in Shanghai, two non-food places owned by foreigners that I loved were:
+During my time in Shanghai, there were two non-food places owned by foreigners that I loved :

 Owned by a very chill American dude, and located just east of Jing’an Temple, Co.
 Cheese is a tiny bar that sells nothing but grilled cheese sandwiches.
 With a menu that keeps on growing, Co.
 Cheese offers sandwiches filled with a great range of meats, vegetables, and sauces, but all with a healthy amount of cheese.

 Chinese people typically hate cheese, so it can be very hard to come by.
 In this instance, Co.
 Cheese has you covered.
 The guys in there are lovely; you get some very eccentric customers; and no. 10 on the menu, what I called the Christmas Sandwich is to die for.